arvidn/libtorrent/branches/libtorrent_aio/docs/manual.rst

 threads
 =======

-libtorrent starts 2 or 3 threads.
+libtorrent starts 3 to 5 threads.

  * The first thread is the main thread that will sit idle in a ``select()`` call most of the time.
 This thread runs the main loop that will send and receive data on all connections.
+In reality it's typically not actually in ``select()``, but in ``kqueue()``, ``epoll_wait()`` or ``poll``, depending on operating system.

  * The second thread is the disk I/O thread.
 All disk read and write operations are passed to this thread and messages are passed back to the main thread when the operation completes.

-The disk thread also verifies the piece hashes.
+ * The third thread is the SHA-1 hash thread.
+By default there's only one hash thread, but on multi-core machines downloading at very high rates, libtorrent can be configured to start any number of hashing threads, to take full use of multi core systems.
+   (see ``session_settings::hashing_threads``).

- * The third and forth threads are spawned by asio on systems that don't support non-blocking host name resolution to simulate non-blocking getaddrinfo().
+ * The fourth and fifth threads are spawned by asio on systems that don't support asynchronous host name resolution, in order to simulate non-blocking ``getaddrinfo()``.

 storage allocation